×

 People living in Cascais were asked what three things they wish they had brought and three they wish they had left behind.
 They wrote:

 "When moving to Cascais, it is important to pack items that will help you adjust to the climate and lifestyle.
 Pack comfortable clothing for the warm summers and mild winters, as well as a light jacket for cooler evenings.
 Bring a good pair of walking shoes for exploring the city and its surrounding areas.
 Don't forget to bring a swimsuit for the beautiful beaches.
 Sunscreen and a hat are also essential for protecting yourself from the sun.
 Additionally, bring any necessary medications and toiletries.
-Finally, make sure to bring a few items that will help you feel at home, such as photos, books, and other personal items," wrote a member in Cascais.
+Finally, make sure to bring a few items that will help you feel at home, such as photos, books, and other personal items," explained one expat living in Cascais, Portugal.

 Where should I setup a bank account in Cascais?